-This year we have so far started a Facebook page about our school chapter and have been emailing with the E-nable community.
+September: we created a Facebook page about our school’s E-Nable chapter and have been emailing with the E-nable community.
 We have also been working on a test hand.
-We started with printing the palm.
-The first time we printed the palm, it didn’t work out because certain parts of it were so delicate that we broke them off unawarely.
+We started printing the palm.
+The first time we printed the palm, it didn’t work out because certain parts of it were so delicate that we accidentally broke them off.
 Then, we accidentally printed it in the wrong material (dissolvable filament).
-Finally, we printed it right and are now working on printing the forearm.
+Eventually, we printed it right and printed the forearm as well.

 Unload the sides you plan on replacing the fan in.